containerd/nerdctl/docs/command-reference.md

 Usage: `nerdctl run [OPTIONS] IMAGE [COMMAND] [ARG...]`

 :nerd_face: `ipfs://` prefix can be used for `IMAGE` to pull it from IPFS.
 See [`ipfs.md`](./ipfs.md) for details.
+:nerd_face: `oci-archive://` prefix can be used for `IMAGE` to specify a local file system path to an OCI formatted tarball.

 Basic flags: